 You can make a three-sided screen with trellis panels, either painted or left plain.
 To prevent them being blown away, you might want to weight them down, or attach them to the wall or fence.

 A folding woven willow screen is a more flexible option.
-The bin hide from Shedstore has a robust metal frame, and will screen off two bins.
+Willow wheelie bin screens come in sizes suitable for one, two or even three wheelie bins.

 The ultimate in wheelie concealing, if you have space, a purpose-built cupboard with a bolting or latched door keeps everything out of sight, and you can use the roof for plants in containers.

 Wooden wheelie bin stores can be painted in colours that tone with your front door or woodwork, pick up the hues of your plants, or in a complete contrast.
-The Heritage Bin Store from B&Q has room for two wheelie bins, and a sloping flip-up roof – easier to add rubbish, as well as a front-opening side-hinged door for bin removal.
+These storage sheds are usually wooden slats on a woodn frame and are often available in a range of wood types and in different sizes to store one, two or three wheelie bins.

-Bluum has a store for one wheelie bin and three shelves for other containers, with a roof planter, for £449.
+Bluum has a store for one wheelie bin and three shelves for other containers, with a roof planter.
 If you have the necessary DIY skills, or know someone who does, how about a brick-built enclosure?
 Or, for a more contemporary look, try a stone-filled gabion surround.
-Manomano has a C-shaped gabion surround to take two bins.
+Gabion surrounds allow you to fill the mesh with stones to suit the other stonework in your garden.
 You could add soil and pop in some plants too.

 And once your chosen camouflage is in place you can relax and enjoy your garden, knowing that it looks good from every angle.